Wadas Eye offers a wide range of contact lenses to choose from.

 Our doctors keep current on the latest lens technologies and advancements in the market and can guide you to which option is best for you.

 We offer a wide array of soft contact lens options including bifocal and additional specialty lenses.
-Our doctors also fit Rigid Gas Permeable (RGP) and Scleral contact lenses.
+Our doctors also fit Rigid Gas Permeable (RGP).

 Regardless of how often or how long you wear your contact lenses, your eyes should be examined annually to make sure they remain healthy.